-If you’ve listened to my podcast, The College Checklist, watched my videos, or read any of my blog posts, you know that my philosophy on SAT prep and testing is never one-size-fits all.
-We have to take each student’s unique situation into account.
+My philosophy on testing and SAT prep is never one-size-fits all.
+We have to take each student's unique situation into account.

-1. Based on his or her academic performance, what SAT scores would you expect your student to achieve after prep?
+1. Based on your academic performance, what SAT score can you reasonably expect to achieve?

 SAT scores are an important piece of a student's college application.
 While they aren’t the sole determinant of admission, one of their important functions is to verify that a student has actually acquired the knowledge that has helped them earn their grades in school.

 Please don’t misunderstand me.
 The SAT is by no means a perfect measure of a student's abilities.
 But, within some fairly wide parameters, there are certain scores I expect a student to achieve after preparation based on his or her performance in school.

 First, though, here’s a quick review of how the SAT is scored.

 The SAT has 2 main sections, Evidence-Based Reading & Writing and Math, that are each scored on a scale of 200-800.